Auction of Lionel Messi's jerseys from 2022 FIFA World Cup may fetch over USD 10 million

 Sotheby’s will auction six jerseys that football legend Lionel Messi wore during the 2022 FIFA World Cup up for auction.
 Each of the six jerseys was worn by the footballer during Argentina’s successful campaign at the prestigious tournament, including the final match against France.

-Sotheby’s estimates that the set of the six jerseys, which are by Adidas, could possibly become the most “most valuable collection of sports memorabilia at auction” in its expected bid in excess of USD 10 million.
+Sotheby’s estimates that the set of the six jerseys, which are by Adidas, could possibly become the most “most valuable collection of sports memorabilia at auction” in its expected bid in excess of USD 10 million (INR 83 crore approx.).

 Messi, one of the world’s richest footballers, was the captain of his side and his heroics in every match of the tournament were instrumental in Argentina lifting the FIFA World Cup title the third time in history.
 The win ensured Messi sealed his name as the greatest footballer of all time, as the World Cup was the only major prize missing from his trophy cabinet until then.